 The pool initially mostly utilized the Antminer S9 hardware, at the time one of the most powerful ASIC mining devices.
 Since its establishment, ViaBTC has managed to maintain an uptime of greater than 99.9%, signaling consistency and dedication.

 The pool takes a percentage of the mining income to acquire funds for managing the accounts and covering all normal maintenance, including costs for the mining farm, deployment, repairs, staff salaries, risk prevention, and any other necessary expenses.
 4% fee is charged for the PPS payment system and a 2% fee for the PPLNS.
-Profits are distributed daily at 0 AM Beijing Time (minimum payout offered by ViaBTC site is 0.0001 BTC).
+Profits are distributed daily at 0 AM Beijing Time (minimum payout offered by the ViaBTC site is 0.0001 BTC).
 Their user UI is also lauded for its simplicity and usefulness.

-ViaBTC is currently 5th largest LTC pool, behind Litecoinpool.org and the three big ones we mention below.
+ViaBTC is currently the 5th largest LTC pool, behind Litecoinpool.org and the three big ones we mention below.

-Owned and operated by Bitmain, world’s largest mining hardware producer, the pool was launched in 2015.
-The pool is said to be the one utilized by past Bitcoin community member and current most famous Bitcoin Cash promoter, Roger Ver.
+Owned and operated by Bitmain, the world’s largest mining hardware producer, the pool was launched in 2015.
+The pool is said to be the one utilized by past Bitcoin community members and the current most famous Bitcoin Cash promoter, Roger Ver.
 The pool is one of the most prominent ones out there and offers a native Bitcoin wallet as well as a related forum with an active community.

 The pool operates on a Pay per Share model where the operator gives an instant, guaranteed payout to a miner for his contribution to the probability that the pool finds a block. regardless of how many valid blocks the pool finds.
 This model allows for the least possible variance in payment for miners while also transferring much of the risk to the pool’s operator.
-The pool lets its users mine currencies like Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ethereum Classic, Grin, Beam and Decred.
+The pool lets its user’s mine currencies like Bitcoin, Bitcoin Cash, Ethereum, Litecoin, Ethereum Classic, Grin, Beam, and Decred.

-BTC.com sits at the 8th spot of the litecoin pool rankings.
+BTC.com sits at the 8th spot of the Litecoin pool rankings.

 Prohashing is a multi-cryptocurrency mining pool that pays miners in any coin.
 You can mine hundreds of coins on ProHashing, as they support SHA-256, X11, Scrypt, CryptoNightV8, and many other algorithms.